Kora (Fintech company)

-Kora is a pan-African payment infrastructure company headquartered in Lagos, Nigeria, with offices in Canada and the United Kingdom.
+Kora is a pan-African payment infrastructure company headquartered in Lagos, Nigeria, with offices in Kenya, Tanzania, and South Africa.
 The fintech company enables local and global businesses to accept pay-ins, make payouts, and get settled across popular payment channels across Africa.

 History

-Dickson Nsofor founded Kora in 2017.
-Later on, Gideon Orovwiroro, Bryan Uyanwune and Ayodeji Osisami joined him as co-founders/early team members.
+Dickson Nsofor founded Kora in 2018.
+Later on, Gideon Orovwiroro, Bryan Uyanwune and Ayodeji Osisami joined him as early team members.

 At the time, the company focused on building financial tools for NGOs to disburse funds utilizing blockchain technology.
 The idea for the company came from Dickson Nsofor, who was at the time working for a fintech in London, HumanIQ, providing a solution to the problem of 60% of the world's population lacking full access to financial services.

 Growth

 Kora started as a remittance business.
 In 2019, the decision was made to pivot its operations, making Kora into a B2B business that now offers the payment processing services it does.
 That same year, the company attended Techstars Toronto accelerator programme.

 In 2022, the company received a commercial PSSP license from the Central Bank of Nigeria.